Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 function of height :math:`z` and time :math:`t`.
 The implementation allows the
 user to prescribe relaxation factors :math:`\alpha_u` for the source terms that are applied.
-Nalu uses a default value of 1.0 for the relaxation factors if no values are defined in the input file during initialization.
+Nalu-Wind uses a default value of 1.0 for the relaxation factors if no values are defined in the input file during initialization.

 The enthalpy source term works similarly to the momentum source term.